Should we test the model assumptions before running a model-based test?: Controversial views of model checking

-How big a problem is the misspecification paradox, and more generally the fact that MS tests cannot technically ensure the validity of the model assumptions? \cite{Spanos10} argues that it is not a problem at all, because the MS test and the main test ``\textit{pose very different questions to data}''.
+How big a problem is the misspecification paradox, and more generally the fact that MS tests cannot technically ensure the validity of the model assumptions?
+Some authors (e.g. \cite{Shuster05} and \cite{WelHin07}, who recommend considering model assumptions pre-data, if possible using earlier data and pilot studies) are generally dismissive of preliminary MS testing.
+On the other hand, \cite{Spanos10} argues that it is not a problem at all, because the MS test and the main test ``\textit{pose very different questions to data}''.
 The MS test tests whether the data ``\textit{constitute a truly typical realisation of the stochastic mechanism described by the model}''.
-He argues that therefore model checking and the model-based testing can be considered separately; model checking is about making sure that the model is ``\textit{valid for the data}'' (\cite{Spanos18}), and if it is, it is appropriate to go on with the model-based analysis.
+He argues that therefore model checking and model-based testing can be considered separately; model checking is about making sure that the model is ``\textit{valid for the data}'' (\cite{Spanos18}), and if it is, it is appropriate to go on with the model-based analysis.

 The point of view taken here, as in \cite{Chatfield95,Hennig07}, and elsewhere in the literature reviewed below, is different: We should analyse the characteristics of what is actually done.
 In case the model-based (MC) test is only applied if the model is not rejected, the behaviour of the MC test should be analysed conditionally on data not being rejected by the MS test.
 We do not think that the misspecification paradox automatically implies that combined procedures are invalid; as argued in Section \ref{spersp} we do not believe that the model assumptions are true in reality anyway, and a combined procedure is worthwhile if it has good performance characteristics regarding the underlying scientific hypothesis, which may have formalisations regarding both the assumed model and the usually more general model employed by the AU test.